Update: ‘Capabilities’ sub-section added to ‘Corvette SUV Specifications.’

-While GM has revealed many future EVs and the plan to hike its EV and AV investments from 2020 through 2025 to $35 billion, the future of the Chevy Corvette in the EV era, and more importantly, if a Chevrolet Corvette SUV will be made, has been a topic of discussion in the Vette community.
+While GM has revealed so many future EVs and the plan to hike its EV and AV investments from 2020 through 2025 to $35 billion, the future of the Chevy Corvette in the EV era, and more importantly, if a Chevrolet Corvette SUV will be made, has been a topic of discussion in the Vette community.

 While GM has confirmed an all-electric Chevrolet Corvette sports car, it appears to have ideas for additional body types, and a new sub-brand.
 The following are all the reports on GM’s alleged secret car project:

 Overall dimensions would invariably increase slightly to accommodate the rear doors and seats, but given the Z06’s near 4.5-meter length courtesy of a mid-engine placement and the advantages of born-electric vehicle architecture, we wouldn’t expect the Corvette SUV to go beyond 4.7 meters which is where the Mach-E sits.

 The pure-electric Corvette SUV, by virtue of its body type, will likely be the most practical Corvette ever for everyday tasks like grocery runs and even excursions and long trips.
 Expect plenty of cargo space to keep golf bags, full-size suitcases, surfboards, and more.
 Plus, there could be an eTrunk (frunk/front trunk) offering additional cargo space to carry extra duffel bags, a suitcase, or a mini refrigerator.

 Guessing what the interior of a Corvette SUV EV could look like, GM would go the extra mile to ensure the cabin is as luxurious as it will be technologically advanced.
 Not having an ICE would no doubt free up a lot of space for passengers and luggage, and technology could flow in from other premium GM EVs like the Hummer EV.